-- The receipt of proceeds from a condemnation or an insured casualty loss of a mortgaged property. - Our decision to treat, in certain bankruptcy cases, the unsecured portion of a Mortgage as a partial prepayment; see Mortgage Purchase and Servicing Standards Defaults and Delinquencies. - Our decision to repurchase and remove a Mortgage from a PC Pool as permitted under Section 1.02 of the Trust Agreement; see Mortgage Purchase and Servicing Standards Prepayments.
+• The receipt of proceeds from a condemnation or an insured casualty loss of a mortgaged property, except as described in - Casualty and Condemnation.

+- Our decision to treat, in certain bankruptcy cases, the unsecured portion of a Mortgage as a partial prepayment; see Mortgage Purchase and Servicing Standards Defaults and Delinquencies. - Our decision to repurchase and remove a Mortgage from a PC Pool as permitted under Section 1.02 of the Trust Agreement; see Mortgage Purchase and Servicing Standards Prepayments.